The Claim (2000 film): Reception

-The film has a 62% approval rating at Rotten Tomatoes.
 Robert Roten writing for Laramie Movie Reviews found the film to be watchable though very slow in narrative pace stating, "It reminded me of the scene in Aguirre, The Wrath of God[sic] where the boat is dragged through the jungle.
 If the story was as crisp as the snow, and the plot advanced faster than a glacier, this might have been a better film.
 I'm glad I didn't spend more than a dollar on this.
-It rates a C."

-Roger Ebert gave The Claim a strong review, praising the film for its direction and cinematography.
+It rates a C." Roger Ebert gave The Claim a strong review, praising the film for its direction and cinematography.